 Rumor has it that you are supposed to dip these ‘perfect-shade of pink’ treats into your champagne and then pop the, then bubbly soaked, biscuits in your mouth.
 At least, that’s what Fossier has been telling the world to do since 1756.
 Not only the prettiest shop window in Reims, but also the oldest bakery in France, Fossier has perfected les rose de Reims, as well as so many other treats!
 It is definitely a Best Bit.
 (A few French we asked poo-pooed the champagne dipping story, but the romantic in me still wants to believe it!)

 After taking in the cathedral, make sure you have enough stamina to roam through the Palais du Tau.
 Formerly the palace of the Archbishop of Reims, one of the most important jobs in France, this house of his was where the coronation of every King of France was organized.
 The Palais is now the Musée de l’Oeuvre of the cathedral, where the statues and tapestries are some of the most important in France.
 Just their size alone can blow overwhelm you.

 Huitres & Coquillages

-How do you define luxury?
+How do you define luxury while shopping in Reims?
 Having a pop-up shop on your street selling oysters & scallops could be one definition.
 Decadency was stopping there for breakfast, lunch and dinner.
 Every day, we woke to try another Fin de Clare, the Gillardeau, and Belons!
 Just for this alone is a reason to visit Reims!

 PIN IT LATER!